mendozg/bstywallet-ios/README.md

 =======================================

 ## Easy and secure
-Litewallet is the best way to get started with Litecoin.
+Bstywallet is the best way to get started with GlobalBoost.
 Our simple, streamlined design is easy for beginners, yet powerful enough for experienced users.
-This is a free app produced by the Litecoin Foundation.
+This is a free app.

 ## Donations
 The Bstywallet Team is a group of global volunteers that work hard to promote the use of GlobalBoosts(BSTY).
 Bstywallet takes alot of time and resources to improve and test features but we need your help.
 Please consider donating to one of our addresses: